mongodb-js/devtools-docker-test-envs/README.tmpl.md

 Each setup has its own folder and `docker-compose.yaml` file.

-A `docker-compose.yaml` file describe a set of services that has to be started as docker containers and how that will happen: from which image, what command, environment variables and files to mount from host, how it will be exposed to the network.
+A `docker-compose.yaml` file defines a set of services that will be started as docker containers and how that will happen: from which image, what command, environment variables and files to mount from host, how will be exposed to the network.

 To start one setup after a fresh clone is always enough to run `docker-compose up` and start the relative `docker-compose.yaml`.